Quarter (United States coin): Designs before 1932

-Washington quarter
+Washington quarter designs

-The original version of the Washington quarter issued from 1932 to 1998 was designed by sculptor John Flanagan.
+The original version of the Washington quarter was issued from 1932 to 1998 and was briefly stopped in 1933, but continued in 1934.
+The coin was designed by sculptor John Flanagan.
 The obverse depicted George Washington facing left, with "Liberty" above the head, the date below, and "In God We Trust" in the left field.
-The reverse depicted an eagle with wings outspread perched on a bundle of arrows framed below by two olive branches.
+The reverse depicts an eagle with wings outspread, perched on a bundle of arrows, framed below by two olive branches.

-It was minted in 0.2204 oz.
-(6.25 g) of 90% fine silver until 1964, when rising silver prices forced the change into the present-day cupronickel-clad-copper composition, which was also called the "Johnson Sandwich" after then-president Lyndon B. Johnson.
+It was minted at 0.2204 oz.
+(6.25 g) in 90% silver and 10% copper until 1964, when rising silver prices forced the change into the present-day cupronickel-clad-copper composition.
 As of 2011, it cost 11.14 cents to produce each coin.